phyloref/phyx.js/tutorial/Introduction to phyx.js.md

     ]

-## Navigating a Phyx document using phyx.js

-### Examining phyloreferences, taxonomic units and taxon concepts
+## Examining phyloreferences, taxonomic units and taxon concepts

-phyx.js wrappers can simplify the process of accessing these components.
-It consists of a series of [wrappers](https://www.phyloref.org/phyx.js/identifiers.html#wrappers), each of which wraps part of the JSON file.
+The phyx.js library was built in order to simplify the process of working with individual components of Phyx documents, and to facilitate the conversion of a Phyx document into OWL.
+The library consists of a series of [wrappers](https://www.phyloref.org/phyx.js/identifiers.html#wrappers), each of which wraps part of the document.
 For example, we can wrap each specifier using the [TaxonomicUnitWrapper](https://www.phyloref.org/phyx.js/class/src/wrappers/TaxonomicUnitWrapper.js~TaxonomicUnitWrapper.html).

 This provides a number of convenience methods: for example, `.internalSpecifiers` and `.externalSpecifiers` will always return lists, whether or not these are defined in the underlying phyloreference (in which case they return empty lists).
 There is also a `.specifiers` method that lists both internal and external specifiers.